Norbert445/TaskFlow/README.md

 - **ViewModel** - Manages UI-related data in a lifecycle-conscious way.
 - **Koin** - Dependency Injection Framework.
 - **Coroutines & Flow** - Asynchronous programming for better performance.

+---

+## Tests

+The app includes view model and database tests.
+You can run the tests from Android Studio by selecting test package and clicking `Run tests`.